Armored (film): Plot

 Ty Hackett (Columbus Short), a former armed service veteran is a member of Eagle Shield security in one of their many armored transportation teams.
 He is the legal guardian of younger brother Jimmy (Andre Kinney) after the death of their parents.
 He is receiving constant letters about impending foreclosure on his home and the state is considering the placement of Jimmy in a foster home, due to his truancy and Ty's inability to adequately care for him.
 Ty is approached by Mike Cochrane (Matt Dillon), his godfather and co-worker, and informed of Mike's plan to steal money ($42 million) being transferred from the Federal Reserve System to the local banks.
 Ty turns down the offer to participate in the crime.

 The following morning, after receiving assurances from Mike that no one will be hurt, Ty reluctantly agrees to participate.
 The six-person crew offloads the first truck at an abandoned steel mill, but their plan is compromised when a homeless man living in the mill is spotted observing them.
 Baines (Laurence Fishburne) shoots the potential witness.
 Upset over this, Ty barricades himself inside the truck with the remaining $21 million inside.
 After an attempt to flee in the truck fails, Ty sets off the truck's alarm.
 The alarm catches the attention of Jake Eckehart (Milo Ventimiglia), a local sheriff's deputy.

 The remaining thieves plan to break into the truck by knocking the pins out of the door hinges.
 Jake arrives when Ty successfully restores power to the truck's alarm.
 Baines shoots Jake.
 While the thieves are distracted, Ty sneaks Jake into the truck.
 Dobbs (Skeet Ulrich) begins to have second thoughts about the operation and agrees with Ty to get the fuse Mike removed from the engine.
-Dobbs is caught trying to put it back and Palmer stabs him to death.
+Dobbs is caught trying to put it back and Palmer (Amaury Nolasco) stabs him to death.

 As the thieves continue to remove the door hinges, Ty covers the interior windows with the remainder of the $21 million and takes Jake's radio to the roof in an attempt to contact the authorities.
 He is caught by Palmer, but Ty is able to convince Palmer that what they are doing is not right.
-Palmer consequently commits suicide.
+Overwhelmed by guilt for his actions and killing Dobbs, Palmer consequently commits suicide.
 The remaining thieves reveal their possession of a kidnapped Jimmy.
 Ty complies with their demands, before Quinn (Jean Reno) and Baines head for the money.
 The two men are killed by a booby trap rigged in the money case.

 Mike chases after Ty in the working armored truck and crashes into a pit, the accident being fatal for him.
 Later, as Jake is recovering in the hospital, Ashcroft tells Ty that Jake spoke of his efforts to stop the thieves.
 There is talk of giving Ty a reward.
 With Jimmy also being released from the hospital, Ty and Jimmy go home.